Reykhólar village has a population of around 108 (2024), and the Reykhólahreppur county has a population of 246 (2025), give or take a few.

 The Girl from Reykhólar - Icelandic Folklore

-The old Reykhólakirkja church which was moved to Rauðasandur
+The old Reykhólakirkja church, which was moved to Rauðasandur

-"Centuries ago some people at Reykhólar went to pick some Iceland moss (fjallagrös) in a mountain.
+"Centuries ago, some people at Reykhólar went to pick some Iceland moss (fjallagrös) in a mountain.
 A thick fog suddenly appeared as they were picking the moss, and one of the girls in the group disappeared into the fog.
 She was lost for the whole summer.

-A sorcerer was asked to find out about the girl's whereabouts with sorcery and get her back.
-The sorcerer succeeded in retrieving the girl and when the girl was back home, her employer the minister never let her be alone, but once it so happened that she was sent to the church.
+The sorcerer succeeded in retrieving the girl, and when she was back home, her employer, the minister, never allowed her to be alone.
+Once, however, she was sent to the church.

-The old Reykhólakirkja church which was moved to Rauðasandur
+The old Reykhólakirkja church, which was moved to Rauðasandur

-Time passed and nobody knew anything about the girl's whereabouts, but once the minister's wife at Reykhólar dreamt of the man who had taken the girl away.
+Time passed, and nobody knew anything about the girl's whereabouts, but once the minister's wife at Reykhólar dreamt of the man who had taken the girl away.

 Reykhólakirkja church at Reykhólar

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason).

 The site of the altar of the old Reykhólakirkja church